Frequently asked questions

 These permit ledgers do not exist, or at least they never made it to the Archives, and are presumed lost.
 If you know of where these might be, please contact the Vancouver Archives, as they (and us) would be very interested in the information contained within the ledgers.

 That being said, we've identified many of the missing approx. 5,000 permits in this date range from two publications which luckily reported the issued daily permits, have have recently finished the transcription.
 While not as encompassing as the material from the permit registers, these references do supply some much needed permits for this era.
-They'll hopefully be online by the fall/winter of 2015.
+As of May 2020, this missing group is now within the database.

 I found an error in a transcription.
 Who should I notify?